 Why not give it to someone as a gift?
 Giving vegan cookbooks to your loved ones is a great way to spread the word and practice some indirect activism.
 Once people realize vegan food can be delicious and uncomplicated, they will open up to the possibility of making it a lifestyle.

 Don’t forget to add these vegan soups to your collection!

-Spicy Carrot Soup recipe reprinted with permission from Heavenly Vegan Dals & Curries by Rakhee Yadav, Page Street Publishing Co.
+This vegan Indian toor dal soup recipe is reprinted with permission from Heavenly Vegan Dals & Curries by Rakhee Yadav, Page Street Publishing Co.
 2019.
 Photo credit: Rakhee Yadav.
 Please note that this article may contain affiliate links that help support our work at World of Vegan.